Winter Maintenance Tips for Wheelchair Ramps

 Posted on by John Burfield

-Should an aluminum ramp settle between winter and spring, all it takes to level the ramp is a socket wrench.
-However, aluminum ramps are typically maintenance free and do not rust when exposed to the elements.
+During the winter season, a semi-permanent aluminum ramp may be the best option to provide safe access to the entrance of your home.
+Aluminum ramps are typically maintenance-free and do not rust when exposed to the elements.
 Like any ramp surface, aluminum can become slippery when covered with snow or ice.
 However, since the surface is extruded, aluminum ramps have superior traction to wooden ramps when wet.
+Should an aluminum ramp settle between winter and spring, all it takes to level the ramp is a socket wrench.

 Winter Maintenance Tips